rust-lang-ru/book/rustbook-ru/nostarch/chapter15.md

 Listing 15-5: Definition of `List` that uses `Box<T>` in order to have a known size

-The `Cons` variant needs the size of an `i32` plus the space to store the box’s pointer data.
-The `Nil` variant stores no values, so it needs less space than the `Cons` variant.
+The `Cons` variant needs the size of an `i32` plus the space to склад the box’s pointer data.
+The `Nil` variant складs no values, so it needs less space than the `Cons` variant.
 We now know that any `List` value will take up the size of an `i32` plus the size of a box’s pointer data.
-By using a box, we’ve broken the infinite, recursive chain, so the compiler can figure out the size it needs to store a `List` value.
+By using a box, we’ve broken the infinite, recursive chain, so the compiler can figure out the size it needs to склад a `List` value.
 Figure 15-2 shows what the `Cons` variant looks like now.

 <img alt="A finite Cons list" src="img/trpl15-02.svg" class="center" />